bubblexin/LeetCodeAlgorithmExercise/README.md

 # LeetCodeAlgorithmExercise
-A private repository for practicing algorithms.
+A personal repository for practicing algorithms.